LounesMD/ReinforcementLearning/README.md

 ## Report
 A first report (available in [french](https://github.com/LounesMD/Stage2021_RL/blob/main/CompteRendu.pdf) or in [english]()) proposed an in-dept study of some of the algorithms used.
 Note that the algorithms are not written because they are easily found on the internet.
 For the first version of the report, my work was based on this document : [Reinforcement Learning](https://philippe-preux.github.io/Documents/digest-ar.pdf).

+## News
+This repository is not dead.
+I'm just busy **looking for a research internship in reinforcement learning**.
+I'll upload the summarizes, new algorithms and answers from Barto/Sutton's book soon.

 ## To come

 ### <ins> Soon : </ins>